Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 This is right there with the SB2.5r (108 lb) and Nautilus’ R618 (107 lb) and it’s a good 20 lb or so heavier than Schwinn’s own 270 (87 lb).

-Diamondback’s 910sr is a lot heavier than all of them, weighing in at 130 lb, but that’s certainly not the norm for this price range (honestly, the 910sr is a really nice recumbent that’s recently been priced much lower than it used to be..
-I’m not sure how long its price will last, but it’s a good deal).
+Diamondback’s 910sr is a lot heavier than all of them, weighing in at 130 lb, but that’s certainly not the norm for this price range (again, it’s really disappointing that this bike has been discontinued).

-So, with an assembled weight well over 100 lb, the 290 should feel stable’s and secure during use, so no worries there.
+So, with an assembled weight well over 100 lb, the 290 should feel stable and secure during use, so no worries there.

 And with an impressive weight limit of 330 lb, the 290 is also able to safely accommodate most riders as well.